ergl/clojure-rest/README.md

 ### Getting it up and running

-To start a web server for the application, run `lein ring server` inside the project folder.
-Then point your browser to `http://localhost:3000`
+To start a web server for the application, run `lein run` inside the project folder.
+Then point your browser to `http://localhost:5000`

 ## Licensing